George Beeby: Judge

 In August 1920, Beeby resigned from parliament to be appointed a judge of the New South Wales arbitration court.
 In 1926 he became a member of the Commonwealth Court of Conciliation and Arbitration bench.
 In the same year Beeby imposed an award favourable to the Federal Government's industrial policy which the Waterside Workers' Federation rejected.
 This resulted in strike action and later violence.
 Beeby was appointed chief judge in March 1939 and was knighted in the same year.

 Late life and family

-Beeby retired in 1941 and died on 18 July 1942.
-He married in 1892 and was survived by his wife, a son and three daughters.
+Beeby married in 1892 and had multiple children.
 One daughter, Doris Isobel Beeby (1894–1948), was a communist party member and sought higher women's wages.
 His son, Edward Augustus (1892–1984), was (among other things) a musician and playwright.
 Edward opened the Patch Theatre Company in Perth WA in 1939.

+Beeby retired in 1941 and died on 18 July 1942.